Zwonkous/GoldenDarkSpeedrunSidebar/README.md

 GoldenDark is an OBS browser element that displays level data and your times to your viewers when speedrunning the games Perfect Dark & GoldenEye.
 The sidebar is intergated into the app (the controller) and can be configured to your needs.

 ### A more user friendly layout.
 GoldenDark has a more sleeker and modern looking UI.
-There's less of the clutter and more consitency and customisability.
+There's less of the clutter and more consistency and customisability.

 ### One controller, every device.
-If you run a studio where someone else will manage your sidebar, or if you use a separate machine for elements, GoldenDark allows you to broadcast the controller to your home network so you can use your sidebar anywhere.[^1]
+If you run a studio where someone else will manage your sidebar, or if you use a separate machine for streaming elements, GoldenDark allows you to broadcast the controller to your home network so you can use your sidebar anywhere.[^1]

 ### Redesigned from the ground up.
 GoldenDark is more optimised under the hood to help keep the app running smoother than ever.
 It's even smaller in size!